Master the

 How often is eMedici content updated?

-All content is reviewed and referenced by clinicians and educators, in line with the latest evidence.
-Updates to content are made on a regular, ongoing basis in response to changes in literature, statistical data, and user feedback.
+All content is reviewed and referenced by clinicians and educators, in line with the latest evidence-based guidelines.
+Updates to content are made on a regular, ongoing basis in response to changes in guidelines, statistical data, and user feedback.

 I am very grateful for the resources, it was worth my money and I genuinely agree that some of the questions in the real exam I was able to answer because of my repeat exposure through the eMedici question bank - especially the Infectious Diseases section where all the pathogens can merge into one without enough practice.